 David, our Director has been a Volunteer Steward at Brooklands since February 2009 and gives these talks in return for an attendance fee to cover time & travel.

-To date, their are SIX talks in this series:
+To date, there are SIX talks in this series:

 More details on the individual talks can be found below the video link.